Pumpkin recipes y’all! ‘Tis. The. Season!

 We love this inflammation-reducing turmeric cauliflower chickpea Buddha Bowl, it’s super easy to make and you probably have most of the ingredients already.
 To update it for our fall pumpkin recipes replace (or add to) the carrots some slices of roasted pumpkin, or some pumpkin spice pure!

-This recipe is intended to help you cut down on red meat and we created it as the healthiest burger for the 4th of July to great success.
-However, for the fall it can be updated with the seasonal benefits of pumpkin simply replacing the butternut squash with pumpkin.
+For the fall it can be updated with the seasonal benefits of pumpkin simply replacing the butternut squash with pumpkin.

 Power Snacks Featuring The Benefits of Pumpkin:

 Could a pumpkin recipes round-up really be complete without a pumpkin spice latte recipe?
 Of course not.
-We love this as an end-of-day, cozy up with a book by the window, as your favorite plushy blanket wraps around your shoulders, kinda drink.
+We love this as an end-of-day, cozy up with a book by the window, as your favorite plushy blanket wraps around your shoulders, kinda pumpkin spice drink.

 PS: It’s super low-sugar (because you know that coffee-shop one is nothing but) and has all the real benefits of pumpkin.

 Perfect for a post-workout snack, this pumpkin spice recipe puts the POW in power!
-Rich in healthy complete protein from chia seeds, our protein powder, and pumpkin seeds, they’re delightfully sweet but free from processed sugar, gluten, and dairy.
+Rich in healthy complete protein from chia seeds, Organifi protein powder, and pumpkin seeds, they’re delightfully sweet but free from processed sugar, gluten, and dairy.
 Kids love them!

 One of our most unexpected pumpkin recipes for fall, these healthy snacks go well with movie nights, book club meetups - and cocktails (we can be in Santa’s naughty list right?)
 Choose from our 5 healthy pumpkin seed recipes and have fun!